Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Data Sources, Licensing, and Ethical Considerations

 \paragraph{Data Sources.} We draw upon the following data sources:

-\begin{itemize} \item \textbf{Fictional Character Dialogue Dataset.} An internally curated corpus of fictional character dialogues released for research purposes.
-The dataset consists of transformed or AI-generated dialogue samples designed to avoid direct reproduction of copyrighted scripts.
-It is primarily used for training and evaluation of style representation and transfer.
+\begin{itemize} \item \textbf{Fictional Character Dialogue Corpus (MuICE)}~\cite{zhu2026muice}.
+A fictional-character dialogue corpus used in our experiments.
+Samples are transformed or synthetically generated where necessary to avoid reproducing copyrighted scripts; the corpus serves as a primary source for lexical, syntactic, and pragmatic profile extraction.

-\item \textbf{PsyDTCorpus} (Xie et al., ACL 2025).
-A publicly released dataset under the ACL Anthology license, used solely as a reference for syntactic and pragmatic pattern analysis.
-No samples from this dataset are used to train the style generation model.
+\item \textbf{PsyDTCorpus}~\cite{xie-etal-2025-psydt}.
+A publicly released dataset under the ACL Anthology license, used as a reference for syntactic and pragmatic pattern analysis.
+No PsyDTCorpus samples are used to train the style generation model.

-\item \textbf{ChatHaruhi-Expand-118K} (Li et al., 2023).
-A publicly available persona-oriented dialogue dataset released for research use.
-Only the textual content is used, and no proprietary scripts or restricted materials are included. \end{itemize}
+\item \textbf{ChatHaruhi-Expand-118K}~\cite{li2023chatharuhi}.
+A publicly available persona-oriented dialogue dataset used for evaluation and analysis.
+Only textual content is used, and no proprietary scripts or restricted materials are included. \end{itemize}

 \paragraph{Synthetic Data.} In addition to the above datasets, we construct a small set of \textbf{fully synthetic samples} (287 instances) generated by Qwen-series models~\citep{qwen3}.
 These samples are manually reviewed and rewritten to ensure factual consistency, copyright safety, and stylistic correctness.
 The synthetic data are used exclusively for supervising style label calibration and are not derived from any real user data.